youngeunkwon0405/Megatron-Bridge/README.md

-# NeMo-LM: Training Recipes for Megatron-based LLM and VLM models
+# Megatron Hub: Training Recipes for Megatron-based LLM and VLM models

 More content coming soon ...